techcoder20/PiAppsTerminalAdvanced/README.md

 # PiAppsTerminalAdvanced
-This is a prototype of PiAppsPackageManager terminal commands
+This is an advanced terminal version of pi apps

 ## Install Command
 ```